Royal arrest spotlights power in human trafficking - FreedomUnited.org

 I have submitted a five-page memorandum to the Metropolitan, Surrey, Sussex, Thames Valley and other relevant UK police constabularies (which) provides new and additional information… (and) where I expressed my concern that we secure justice for trafficked girls and women.

 Advocates say that high profile investigations like this one are significant.
 They can help strengthen trafficking survivors’ confidence in accountability.
 However, delays or dismissals can have the opposite effect.
 They emphasize that justice for survivors is not only about criminal outcomes.
 It also includes dignity, privacy, and protection from further harm.
-Sadly, the handling of the Epstein case has already repeatedly underlined gaps in survivor protections, and leading to further harm.
+Sadly, the handling of the Epstein case has already repeatedly underlined gaps in survivor protections, leading to further harm as we previously reported.

 Survivors’ voices and calls for greater protections

-Tragically, the scope of the case against Mountbatten-Windsor isn’t limited to “misconduct while in public office.”
-It includes the testimony of Virginia Giuffre, who has accused Mountbatten-Windsor of sexually abusing her when she was a teenager.
+Questions about Mountbatten-Windsor’s conduct aren’t limited to the sharing of information.
+Police have also indicated they are reviewing allegations that a woman was trafficked to the UK, as claimed in the testimony of Virginia Giuffre, who accused Mountbatten-Windsor of sexually abusing her when she was a teenager.
+Allegations he has consistently denied whilst reaching a reported multi-million dollar out-of-court settlement in 2022.
 Giuffre was one of Epstein’s earliest and most outspoken accusers before she died by suicide last year.
-However, before she died, her lived experience became central to global awareness of Epstein’s trafficking network.
+However, her lived experience became central to global awareness of Epstein’s trafficking network.

 Giuffre’s family members welcomed the arrest, saying: